Berkeley-CS195/fa23/syllabus.md

 To receive full credit for each set of lecture readings, you must do two things:
 * (1) You must make **four** of a Question, Quote, Comment, Reply on the associated Ed megapost(s) for the required or recommended readings.
 * (2) You must **also** make a Reply on someone else's thread on one of the associated Ed megapost(s) for one of the required or recommended readings
 * (1) and (2) not need to be on the same reading.
 However, they should be made on readings listed as "Required" or "Recommended" for that week.
-QQCRs made for "Extra" readings do not count for course credit.
+QQCRs made for "Extra" or "Optional" readings do not count for course credit.
 For example:
     * A QQCR could consist of a mix of three Questions on one required reading, and two Replies on a different recommended reading.
     * Or, a QQCR could consist of five Replies on the same recommended reading.
 These Replies can be in the same thread.